toucansites/try-o-template/contents/posts/new-tag/index.md

     ```

 - **Styling Tags**:
-  - To customize how tags are displayed, modify the relevant Mustache template in the **src/themes/default/templates/** directory.
+  - To customize how tags are displayed, modify the relevant Mustache template in the **src/templates/default/templates/** directory.

 ---

-This guide ensures you can easily add and manage tags in **Try-O-Theme**.
+This guide ensures you can easily add and manage tags in **Try-O-Template**.